Foster Family Policies and Acknowledgments

-- While we try to seek foster family input, Great Plains SPCA is the legal guardian of all foster pets and has the final authority in regards to the pet's adoption, treatment or disposition.
+- While we try to seek foster family input, Great Plains SPCA is the legal guardian of all foster pets and has the final authority regarding the pet's adoption, treatment, medical care, training or disposition.

 - Although this is an option of last resort, it is occasionally necessary to euthanize pets that have been in foster care for medical or behavioral reasons.
 If you ever have a question about why a decision was made about a certain pet, please contact the Foster Manager.

 - Great Plains is not responsible for any damage caused by the foster pet(s) to people or to property.